National Heart, Lung, and Blood Institute

 Criteria for NHLBI Decision

-The NHLBI considers the following criteria in determining whether to accept a proposed application:
+The NHLBI considers the following criteria in determining whether to accept a proposed application for initial peer review:

 - Relevance to the NHLBI mission and strategic plan